 This reconnects the body and heightens your mood.

 Activities and practices that put the mind and body at ease are often recommended for those who suffer from anxiety related conditions.
 It allows you to relax while you subconsciously pull yourself together.
 It’s almost like you’re giving your brain and body a vacation.

 If you are interested in more acupuncture techniques, American Association of Acupuncture and Oriental Medicine can offer information that may benefit you even if you aren’t troubled with anxiety.

 Another technique to manage and reduce anxiety is to speak to someone about it.
-You can seek professional help who will work around your schedule therapy sessions with companies like BetterHelp.
+You can seek professional help who will work around your schedule at BetterHelp.